 Likewise, Singer also worked with Brian Peck.
 Peck, who is a convicted child molester:

 Peck, though, got out of jail and went right back to work.
 And it was not just Bryan Singer who hired him—Disney hired the convicted child molester, back on his old job, to work as a dialogue coach on The Suite Life of Zack & Cody.

 While Singer has had numerous allegations against him, none resulted in a conviction.
-But the stories of these three men at these child-sex parties, are haunting.
-Especially considering not all of the men at these parties have been, nor ever will be, accounted for.
+But the stories of these three men at these child-sex parties are haunting.
+Especially considering not all the men at these parties have been, nor ever will be, accounted for.